jeremy-collette/terminal2tanks/week07/week07.md

 ## Class methods
 * A function that is owned by a class is called a _method_.
 * Methods allow us to operate on the data members of a class.
-* The first argument for class methods are always `self`, which is a reference to the class that owns the method.
+* The first argument for class methods is always `self`, which is a reference to the class that owns the method.
 * We need to use `self` to access our classes data members.
 * Let's create the Point class again, with the `reset` and `distance` methods.